smartdevicelink/sdl_core_guides/docs/Migrating to Newer SDL Versions/Migrating SDL Core 7.0 to 7.1/index.md

 A media app now has the ability to change the indicators for the `SEEKLEFT` and `SEEKRIGHT` buttons to show either time skip buttons or track skip buttons.

-- Added new parameters `forwardSeekIndicator` and `backSeekIndicator` to the `SetMediaClockTimer RPC`.
+- Added new parameters `forwardSeekIndicator` and `backSeekIndicator` to the `SetMediaClockTimer` RPC.

 ```xml
 <enum name="SeekIndicatorType">